Digital Accessibility Grants

 Proposal Preparation and Submission Instructions

-• Be prepared to answer questions about your course, types of content and list all parties responsible for content updates.
-View all application form questions in advance using the Application Preview.
+• Be prepared to answer questions about your course and list all parties responsible for content updates.
+View all application form questions in advance using the Application Preview

 Review and Selection Process